 Compare that to what you’d pay elsewhere!
 See our tuition rates for tuition according to your place of residency.

-Our Conflict Management faculty members not only have advanced degrees but also have real-world experience in their profession, which makes them able to relate to the challenges you face at work.
-Our instructors work closely with you one-on-one, encouraging you and helping you to succeed in school and on the job.
-See profiles of some of our Conflict Management faculty.
+Conflict Management faculty members have advanced degrees and experience in their profession, so they can relate to the challenges you face at work.
+Our instructors work with you one-on-one, encouraging you and helping you to succeed in school and on the job.
+See profiles of some of our